tarwn/lessthandot-hugo/blogs/content/posts/2011-06-23-the-many-functions-of-webmatrix.md

 The initial deployment only takes a few settings or, if you are like me and have a host that supports it, the download of a settings file.
 The only major hiccup I ran into was that at one point I had a SQL Compact database open in Visual Studio (or maybe just locked, not sure) and this caused all kinds of deployment problems.
 I have since decided that closing visual studio while deploying seems to be the safe, pain-free route.

 Deployments after the initial one are not full site deployments.
-The tool will scan for changes that haven&#8217;t been deployed yet and provide us with the option of selecting which changes we would like to deploy.
+The tool will scan for changes that haven't been deployed yet and provide us with the option of selecting which changes we would like to deploy.
 It automatically selects all file changes, but leaves SQL Compact files unchecked.

 <div style="border: 1px solid #AAAAAA; font-size: 80%; color: #666666; text-align: center; padding: 8px; margin: 8px;">
   <img src="http://tiernok.com/LTDBlog/webmatrix/publish2.png" alt="Publishing" style="padding-bottom: 5px;" /><br /> WebMatrix Publishing